flutter/website/src/cookbook/design/themes.md

 To learn what colors and fonts you can define, check out the [`ThemeData`][] documentation.

-## Themes for part of an application
+## Override a theme

-To override the overall theme in part of an app, wrap a section of the app in a `Theme` widget.
+To override the overall theme in part of an app, wrap that section of the app in a `Theme` widget.

-Two ways exist to implement this override:
+You can override a theme in two ways:

-1. Create a unique `ThemeData`
+1. Create a unique `ThemeData` instance.
 2. Extend the parent theme.

 {{site.alert.note}}